If you work hours between 6 pm and 7 am, you can call yourself a night shift worker.

 Is it worth it to still feel wired at home when lying in bed and trying to shut your eyes?

 The same goes for alcohol, which can disrupt your sleep even after its drowsy effects wear off.
+Instead try a bit of movement or stretching if your environment allows to help, especially if you are sitting a lot at work.

 Finally, you should try to plan ahead as much as possible when you work the night shift.
 Eat your main meal before you leave for your shift so that you are less likely to overeat or have a large snack later.